Royal Mail Barcode Scanner

 Advantages of Royal Mail barcodes

-- Flexible size: Mailmark barcodes come in three different sizes (type 7, 9 and 29).
+- Flexible size: Mailmark barcodes come in three different sizes (Data Matrix type 7, 9 and 29) and an additional 1D format.

-- Error detection: Royal Mail barcodes have a checksum character that provides error detection capabilities, ensuring reliable reading in postal environments.
+- Error correction: All Royal Mail Mailmark barcodes use Reed-Solomon error correction, ensuring reliable reading in demanding postal environments.

 - Scalability: Royal Mail barcodes can encode both numeric digits (0-9) and uppercase letters (A-Z).
-The Mailmark barcodes offer increased data capacity allowing up to 90 characters.
+The 2D Mailmark barcodes offer increased data capacity of up to 90 characters, 45 of them customizable.

 - Versatility: Royal Mail barcodes support various mail types such as letters and large letters.
-Additionally, Mailmark barcodes enable tracking and delivery status information.
+Mailmark barcodes enable tracking and delivery status information, and can be used by mailers to frank their own mail in-house.

 Why choose the Scanbot SDK for Royal Mail barcode scanning?